ncoblentz/KotlinBurpJwtTokenHandlerDemo/README.md

 ![secondrule.png](Documentation/secondrule.png)

-Set the scope to include all URLs and the repeater tool.
+Set the scope to include all URLs (or you could define a scope and choose "Use Suite Scope") and the repeater tool.

 ![scope.png](Documentation/scope.png)

 ### Try it Out

-First open session tracer, so you can track what's happening.
+Open session tracer, so you can track what's happening.

 ![sessiontracer.png](Documentation/sessiontracer.png)

-Find a REST request and sent it to repeater. modify the cookie and bearer token, so it will generate a 401.
-Then send the request and check whether the session handling rule worked by watching the session tracer.
+Find a REST request and send it to repeater.
+Modify the cookie and bearer token, so it will generate a 401.
+Then, send the request and check whether the session handling rule worked by watching the session tracer.

 ![requestwithsessiontracer.png](Documentation/requestwithsessiontracer.png)